Rohithyeravothula/Rohithyeravothula.github.io/_pages/cv.md

 Service and leadership
 ======
 * Elected as students’ senator and member of students’ general body committee at IIT Jodhpur
+* Mentored 4 interns to implement a web scraping tool for e-commerce websites on Apache Spark and MongoDB
 * Represented Institute's chess team for 3 successive years, IIT Jodhpur